ag24021987/CirclesLifeInterview/README.md

 # CirclesLifeInterview

-PRE-REQUISITES
+PRE-REQUISITES:-
 Firefox Gecko Driver needs to be downloaded and location needs to be updated in config.properties

-How to run it.
+HOW TO RUN IT:-
-Run the functiona tests TesntNG file
+Run the FunctionalTest.java TesntNG file